rails-on-services/apartment/README.md

 ### Maintainer Update

-As of May 2024, Apartment is maintained by [Mauricio Novelo](https://www.linkedin.com/in/mauricionovelo) with the support of [CampusESP](https://www.campusesp.com).
+As of May 2024, Apartment is maintained with the support of [CampusESP](https://www.campusesp.com).
 We continue to keep Apartment open-source under the MIT license.
 We also want to recognize and thank the previous maintainers for their valuable contributions to this project.

 ## Installation